 But before the case made it to trial, they reached a settlement.
 Love agreed to pay Simorangkir $430,000 and Twitter banned the Hole front-woman for two months.

-In classic Courtney Love style, the defamation spat between Love and Simorangkir didn’t end with the 2012 settlement.
+But the defamation spat between Love and Simorangkir didn’t end with the 2012 settlement.
 Last May, while on the Howard Stern Show, Love talked about the Twitter defamation case and claimed to have security camera evidence of the designer stealing.
 Love also called Simorangkir “a whore.”
 Howard Stern, the King of Shock Jocks, was even taken aback by her claims.
 He warned, “You can’t just blurt things out.”
 Well, Dawn must have been listening, because Simorangkir filed yet another social medial libel suit against Love in September 2013.
 The issue has yet to be resolved a second time.

 One night, Courtney Love tweeted, “I was f–ing devastated when Rhonda J. Holmes, Esq. of San Diego was bought off.”
 Why pillory a random lawyer online?
 Well, you see, Holmes, (at the time), was Courtney’s attorney.
 And, as you may have already guessed, Courtney and Rhonda’s relationship was suffering through a bit of a professional rough patch.